 - Keep a file.
-Paperwork should organized in chronological order.
+Paperwork should be organized in chronological order.
 This is also where you should keep copies of any correspondence.

 The Bottom Line

 As with most things in life, finding a qualified professional to help with you on your journey to instant approvals and better rates is the next best step.
-Otherwise, the process is somewhat trial and error, or at least reinventing the wheel.
+Otherwise, the process is somewhat trial and error or at least reinventing the wheel.